itsbige21/dailyboostmotivation-support/README.md

 ## Contact
 Email: its.big.e21@gmail.com
 - DailyBoost is run by a small team.
-We aim to respond to inquiries within a few days, but delays may occ
+We aim to respond to inquiries within a few days, but delays may occur.